MoonPoet/xaprb-src/content/blog/2008/01/05/what-is-new-in-maatkit.md

 Once I have good-quality, well-tested code, I'll be able to speed it up.
 I know this because I'm currently doing some things I know are slower than they could be.

 But much more importantly, I've changed the whole angle of the tool.
-I want to be able to synchronize a busy master and slave, without locking tables, automatically ensuring that the data stays consistent and there are no race conditions.
+I want to be able to synchronize a busy master and replica, without locking tables, automatically ensuring that the data stays consistent and there are no race conditions.
 I do this with a lot of special tricks, such as syncing tables in small bits, using `SELECT FOR UPDATE` to lock only the rows I'm syncing, and so on.
 And I'm actively working to make the tool Do The Right Thing without needing 99 command-line arguments.
 (I think the latest release does this very well).

 Instead of "make the sync use as little network traffic as possible," I've changed the criteria of good-ness to "do it right, do it once, and don't get in the way."